debomatic/debomatic/docs/guide.rst

 referenced by packagedir and configdir, where you will put pbuilder configuration files.
 Working examples are located into examples directory.
-Names must match target distribution you want to build packages for (e.g. if you want to build a package for karmic, pbuilder configuration filename must be karmic).
+Names must match target distribution you want to build packages for (e.g. if you want to build a package for unstable, pbuilder configuration filename must be unstable).
 They should be the same as the ones provided by debootstrap.

 See pbuilderrc man page for a complete list of the available options.